Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/NagiosOrIcinga.rst

  check_tf_temp.py -H ServerMonitoring -u fow -t ptc -m range -w 10 -w2 30 -c 8 -c2 35

-The *check_tf_temp.py* script is small and can be easily adapted for other Tinkerforge sensors.
+The *check_tf_temp.py* script is small and is easy to adapted for other Tinkerforge sensors.
 The *read* method is the main part of the script.
-It reads out the Temperature Bricklet and compares the measured temperature with the warning and critical thresholds and generate the necessary message and return value.
+It reads out the Temperature Bricklet and compares the measured temperature with the warning and critical thresholds and generates the necessary message and return value.

 .. literalinclude:: ../../../../../server-room-monitoring/nagios_icinga/check_tf_temp.py